-Sometimes it’s difficult to make use of that expensive bottle of balsamic vinegar, and months or years later you might be wondering if it’s still good.
+Sometimes, it’s difficult to use that expensive bottle of balsamic vinegar, and months or years later you might wonder if it’s still good.
 So, does balsamic vinegar go bad?

 How Long Does Balsamic Vinegar Last?